b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 JOIN users AS P ON C.parent_id = P.id
 ```

 Another case is when you want to compare rows to some other rows.
-This selects only the oldest children for each parent.
+This selects only the oldest child for each parent.

 ```sql
 SELECT C.username AS oldest_child, P.username AS parent